The Godfather (wrestler): The Godfather (1998–2000)

 After The Nation split up, Wright had his most successful run with the company under the hugely popular persona of "The Godfather".
-The Godfather character would be constantly surrounded by "hos" – in reality girls from local strip clubs, actresses, or up-and-coming female wrestlers (Victoria and Lita were the best-known wrestlers to play the role, while Ivory was offered the role but was discouraged from accepting by Luna Vachon).
+The Godfather character would be constantly surrounded by "hoes" – in reality girls from local strip clubs, actresses, or up-and-coming female wrestlers (Victoria and Lita were the best-known wrestlers to play the role, while Ivory was offered the role but was discouraged from accepting by Luna Vachon).
 He would offer his opponents the right to use these girls for "any purpose" if they would forfeit the match to him.
-The Godfather first walked out with his "hos" on the July 27, 1998 episode of Raw Is War.
+The Godfather first walked out with his "hoes" on the July 27, 1998 episode of Raw Is War.

 The gimmick was highly popular with audiences, and he defeated Goldust for the WWF Intercontinental Championship on the April 12, 1999, episode of Raw Is War.
 He was Owen Hart's scheduled opponent for the title at Over the Edge; Hart was fatally injured during a live stunt prior to the match's time.
 The Godfather was scheduled to lose the title to Hart's character, "The Blue Blazer," that night.
 The Godfather would instead lose the title to Hart's tag team partner Jeff Jarrett a week later.
-On the March 16, 2000, episode of SmackDown!, he picked up the biggest win of his career, when he defeated the WWF Champion Triple H, due to interference from Shane McMahon and Big Show.
+On the March 16, 2000, episode of SmackDown!, he picked up the biggest win of his career, when he defeated the WWF Champion Triple H in a non-title match, due to interference from Shane McMahon and Big Show.